faucetsdn/udmi/docs/guides/config_nonce.md

 ## Cloud Functions

 The _config_ updates themselves are processed by some cloud functions.
-The _udmi__reflect_ function receives the sequencer messags, and the _udmi__config_ function handles the config update itself.
-The logs of these can be searched for the specific _nonce_ to show a more detailed accounting of what is going on:
+The _udmi\_reflect_ function receives the sequencer messages, and the _udmi\_config_ function handles the config update itself.
+The logs of these can be searched for the specific
+_nonce_ to show a more detailed accounting of what is going on:
 ```
 ~/udmi$ gcloud --project=$project_id functions logs read udmi_reflect --sort-by=time_utc --limit=1000 | fgrep 1665005451790